open-voice-interoperability/website/site/content/about/_index.md

       data privacy, and interoperability.
   - heading: Principles
     imageUrl: /img/1x1-white-pixel.png
     text: "The Open Voice Network is guided by four principles.
-It is:  (1) user-centric, reflecting the interests of enterprises, media and marketers, designers and developers, as well as platforms;  (2)\_pragmatic, based in today’s realities and tomorrow’s feasibilities; \n (3) committed to open, objective, and ethical decision-making, where no one entity unfairly benefits;  (4) focused on results."
+It is:  \n(1) user-centric, reflecting the interests of enterprises, media and marketers, designers and developers, as well as platforms;  \n(2)\_pragmatic, based in today’s realities and tomorrow’s feasibilities; \n(3) committed to open, objective, and ethical decision-making, where no one entity unfairly benefits;  \n(4) focused on results."
   - heading: History and Affiliations
     imageUrl: /img/1x1-white-pixel.png
     text: >-